Crestanzio/custom-react-like-framework/README.md

 &nbsp;
 >[!WARNING]
-> Τhis is just a personal experiment, is not recommended for production
+> Τhis is just a personal experiment, is not completed.